slomo/compil/doc/language_reference.rst

 * ``and``
 * ``or``

-Please consider both sites are always evaluated, unless in common programming languages.
+Please consider that both sides are always evaluated, other than in common programming languages.
 For non evaluation use ``cond``.

-With signature `int x int -> bool`, the following comparrison operators:
+With signature `int x int -> bool`, the following comparison operators:

 * ``>``
 * ``<``
 * ``=``

-The literals for int are integer numbers (as expected), for bool ``true`` and ``false`` may  be used.
+The literals for int are integer numbers (surprise, surprise).
+For bool can ``true`` and ``false`` be used.

 Call operators or functions
 ---------------------------

-To call anthing that is callable with given parameters, use and s-expr list, with the target as first element and the args following.
+To call anything that is callable with given parameters, use an s-expr list, with the target as first element and the args following.

 ::